 He performs on the “Salvi Signature” harp, a one-of-a-kind model made of 23-karat gold and precious Ziricote wood.
 It was the last masterpiece left behind by the late renowned Victor Salvi of Italy after 60 years of harp-making.
 His collection of harps includes a rare, historical, and well-preserved Erard, built in Paris for the Belgium International Expo in 1905.

-Chan resides in Toronto and during the pandemic, he continued to share his passion in harp pedagogy with students around and beyond Canada on virtual platforms.
+Chan resides in Toronto and during the pandemic, he continued to share his passion in performance and pedagogy with audience and students around and beyond Canada on virtual platforms.